sysco-middleware/wls-jms-utils/README.md

     [5] Delete queues.
 Input: List of space separated queue names.
     [6] Move messages from one queue (e.g. DMQ) to another.
-    [7] Get the queue information:  Queue name, Messages Current Count, Messages Received Count as well as some basic information about queues first and last messages (size, timestamp, etc)
+    [7] Get the queue information:  Queue name, Messages Current Count, Messages Received Count as well as some basic information about the first and the last message on the queue (size, timestamp, etc)

 ## Usage:
 1. Execute: wlst manageJmsQueues.py -loadProperties manageJmsQueues.properties